robin-raymond/zax.io/scope.md

 }
 ````

 However, transferring from an outer to an inner scope is not legal.
-Transferring from an inner scope to an outer relative scope is not legal where the compiler detects bypassing of data initialization (which can cause the runtime will be in an undetermined state).
+Transferring from an inner scope to an outer relative scope is not legal where a compiler detects bypassing of data initialization (which can cause the runtime will be in an undetermined state).

 ````zax
 print final : ()(...) = {